Contemporary Approaches to Reducing Food Insecurity

 - Using your jigsaw make notes on the advantages of In Vitro Meat versus conventional beef production.

 Watch the animation on In Vitro Meat Production and answer the questions on your worksheet

-Read the following text from Discover Science and make note the challenges and disadvantages of In Vitro Meat.
+Read the following texts and make note the challenges and disadvantages of In Vitro Meat.

 Watch the following video based in Japan on vertical farming and identify the advantages and disadvantages

 Watch the following BBC news report and make note further notes on the use of hydroponics

 Read the following Guardian article that questions the productivity and reach of vertical farm projects and make notes on the problems the article with vertical farms the article identifies.